 We promised no food, but we came across some ice cream.
 We better eat it quick before a bear smells it.

-Now that we have an equation for a circle, we want to write an integral expression for the volume of a sphere with radius 5.
+Now that we have an equation for a circle, write an integral expression for the volume of a sphere with radius 5.

 Let's slice the sphere vertically.
 Since each slice is a circle, we center the sphere at the origin and use x as the variable of integration.
 The slices have thickness Δ x.
 If we cut the sphere in half down the middle at the xz-plane, we can see what half of the sphere and half of a slice look like.